 If you’re applying by post, you can also get the relevant D1 forms from most post Offices.
 After applying at a Post Office, your driving licence can take up to 3 weeks to arrive.
 If medical or personal details need to be verified, it may take longer.

 Once you have acquired the D1 pack of forms, either by ordering online or visiting your Post Office, you should fill out the relevant sections and pop them in an envelope.
 Also include a recent photo taken to the same standard as passport pictures, your old licence, and a cheque for £17 that’s payable to the DVSA.

 If your name has changed, you will also need to provide identity documents which can help verify this if you haven’t got a biometric passport.
 Your original marriage or civil partnership certificate, your decree nisi in the event of a divorce, or a deed poll will be sufficient.

-Good examples of someone to ask may include a police officer, a vicar, a teacher, a local business person or a civil servant -- essentially, someone who is an upstanding member of your community.
-The DVLA can provide further guidance if you need it.
+Good examples of someone to ask may include a police officer, a vicar, a teacher, a local business person or a civil servant — essentially, someone who is an upstanding member of your community.
+The DVSA can provide further guidance if you need it.

-As with all other affairs pertaining to driving licences, there is no way to complete applications online in Northern Ireland.
+As with all other affairs pertaining to driving licences, there is no way to apply online in Northern Ireland.
 Because of this, you will need to fill out a DL1R form, return your licence, and provide a new photograph which has been signed and dated by a local professional.

 It costs £20, and it can take up to four weeks before your new licence is sent to you.
 Occasionally, there can be backlogs which means there are further delays before your new documents are delivered.